seangenabe/hapi-mount/readme.md

 * `routes: string`: Name of the routes directory.
 Defaults to `routes`.
 * `methods: string`: Name of the methods directory.
 Defaults to `methods`.
 * `ext: string`: Name of the directory for extension functions.
 Defaults to `ext`.
+* `bind: any`: Object to bind as the context.
+(Plugin binds are isolated from the global bind.)

 ## Todo